Stomper10/CheXpert/README.md

 ### This part is optional
 * You can try deep ensembles with `run_ensembles.py` file.
 Under the `ensembles` directory, place **ONLY** experiment output directories you want to aggregate.
-If you place other directory, it will throw an error.
+If you place other directories, it will throw an error.
 When running the `run_chexpert.py`, set `--output_path` under the ensembles directory.
 `run_ensembles.py` have `--policy` and `--output_path` options just like `run_chexpert.py`.
 The ensemble results will be saved in `--output_path` you set.